appKom/online_events/README.md

 ## For Windows

 ### Flutter.sdk
-1. Download the FLutter SDK:
+1. Download the Flutter SDK:
 * Go to the Flutter SDK download page https://docs.flutter.dev/get-started/install
 * Download the Flutter SDK as a zip file for Windows.